macdonst/enhance-workshop-codemash/docs/module11-putting-it-all-together.md

 There are two good reasons why you should care about custom properties.

-1. Theming: custom properites allow you to easily theme your component by ensuring they are using the same value for css properties like color, border, etc.
+1. Theming: custom properties allow you to easily theme your component by ensuring they are using the same value for css properties like color, border, etc.
 2. Shadow DOM: We talked earlier that web components that use the shadow DOM are not affected by the regular cascade of CSS as they are effectively in another DOM.
 However CSS custom properties can pierce this barrier allowing you to pass in values from the light DOM.
 This allows you to do consistent style of your light and shadow DOM components.

 For more information on CSS custom properties click on any of the default links on the linktree.